 It was Aristotle who first proposed and wrote about a unique model of communication.
 Today, his model is referred to as the Aristotle Model of Communication.
 The great philosopher Aristotle already created this linear model before 300 BC, placing more emphasis on public speaking than on interpersonal communication.
 The simple model is presented in a diagram and is still widely used in preparing seminars, lectures and speeches to this day.

-The Aristotle Model of Communication can roughly be divided into five elements.
+The Aristotle Model of Communication diagram can roughly be divided into five elements.
 The speaker is the most important element, making this model a speaker-oriented model.
 It is the speaker’s task to give a speech to the public.
 The role of the audience is passive.
 This makes the Aristotle Model of Communication a one-way model, from speaker to receiver.

 The Role of the Speaker